System-T/DimSim/README.md

 ```

 ## How to use
+Once you have the package installed you can use it for the two functions as shown below.

-Computing phonetic distance of two Chinese phrases.
+- Computing phonetic distance of two Chinese phrases.
 The optional argument `pinyin` (False by default) can be used to provide a pinyin string list directly.
 See example usage below.

 ```python
 import dimsim